vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 of negative emotions): *entitlement* to the fulfillment of one's desires.

-In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier of negative thoughts.
+In this post, I'll look at the idea of entitlement and why I think entitlement is a key amplifier of negative thoughts.
 I'll explore related ideas.
 I'll also look at ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's